HassanTawfic/EasyGeneratorTask/README.md

 * **Permission issues on Unix systems?** Use `sudo` or ensure the correct permissions are set for files and directories.

 ---

 ## 🧾 License

-MIT or your preferred license.

----

-## 🧾 License